Barnold8/YTS/readme.md

     * allow time regex to pick up on hours - DONE
     * fix video sorting bug.
 May be due to new regex
     * change metadata for video queue on popup.js change event
+    * possible bug: could be that the sorting disallows some videos to be moved properly
+        * turns out that the top cannot be interacted with besides it going "up" which swaps it for the bottom element.
+Could be good to actually implement this